smileart/image_min/README.md

 * To generate and open YARD documentation you could execute something like: `yard && open doc/index.html` or `./bin/docs` to preserve images.

-* If you really care about hight quality testing and ever asked yourself who would test the tests (after all they are also code and qiute a lot of it!) then probably, you'd like to run mutation testing:
+* If you care about hight quality testing and ever asked yourself who would test the tests (after all they are also code and qiute a lot of it!) then probably, you'd like to run mutation testing:

 ```
 # For exmaple:
 mutant -j 1 --fail-fast -I ./lib/image_compressor.rb -r ./spec/image_compressor_spec.rb --use rspec 'ImageCompressor'
 ```

-> **PRO TIP**: keep in mind that quite often there false-negative cases called `Equivalent Mutants`.
+> **PRO TIP**: keep in mind that often there are false-negative cases called `Equivalent Mutants`.
 Don't waste your time trying to fix them in the code or on the tests side.
 >
-> Also it's recommended to test network and concurrent things that might meddle with the results/ports using just one job i.e. `-j 1`, but also remember that it's really time consuming process!
+> Also it's recommended to test network and concurrent things that might meddle with the results/ports using just one job i.e. `-j 1`, but also remember that it's time consuming process!

 ## Testing